-Areas Level 3 Exceeds Criteria Level 2 Meets Criteria Level 1 Does Not Meet Criteria Goals, Measurable Outcomes, and Milestones (20 points) The application contains more than one goal and objective that aligns with the requirements of the Next Generation Scholars Program.
-The goals are clear, and objectives are specific, measurable, achievable, realistic, and timely (S.M.A.R.T) The application goes further, including goal(s) aligned to Pillar 3 of the Blueprint for Maryland's Future and additional high leverage strategies.
-A complete list of goals, outcomes and milestones are included.
-The goals and outcomes are aligned to the extent of need and program requirements.
-The goals, outcomes, and milestones are not clearly identified, not measurable, and/or not aligned to the requirements of the Next Generation Scholars Program.
-Plan of Operation, Key Personnel, and Project Timeline (20 points) In addition to meeting all previously mentioned criteria, the submission provides a detailed operational plan that anticipates potential challenges and offers contingency plans.
+Level 3 Level 2 Level 1 Exceeds Criteria Meets Criteria Does Not Meet Criteria In addition to meeting all previously mentioned criteria, the submission provides a detailed operational plan that anticipates potential challenges and offers contingency plans.
 The roles and qualifications of key personnel are comprehensively described, demonstrating how their unique skills and experiences will contribute to the project's success.
 The project timeline is detailed, realistic, and accounts for potential delays, indicating thoughtful planning.
-The submission also includes a risk management plan and outlines strategies for monitoring progress and A detailed plan of operation is included that addresses all items identified in the statement of need.
+The submission also includes a risk management plan and outlines strategies for monitoring progress and making necessary adjustments, showing a commitment to effective project management and continuous improvement.
+A detailed plan of operation is included that addresses all items identified in the statement of need.
 Key personnel are listed along with % FTE and summary of their experience with grant management and program specific knowledge.
 Project timeline is detailed and lists who is assigned to complete each phase of the project.
-The plan of operation provided does not address the items identified in the statement of need.
+The plan of operation provided does not address the items identified in the statement of need